jeroenvanwissen/jeroenvanwissen.nl/src/content/post/building-and-deploying-docker-images-with-github-actions.md

 ---
 title: Building and deploying Docker images with GitHub Actions
 categories:
     - Docker
     - GitHub Actions
     - CI/CD
     - GitHub
     - Tech
-description: >-
-    Slowly moving my projects from a selfhosted GitLab instance to GitHub, while doing so I'm learning how to use GitHub Actions to build and delpoy Docker images to the GitHub Container Registry (ghcr.io).
+description: Slowly moving my projects from a selfhosted GitLab instance to GitHub,
+    while doing so I'm learning how to use GitHub Actions to build and delpoy Docker images to the GitHub Container Registry (ghcr.io).
 date: '2024-05-04T15:29:00.000Z'
 type: blog
+draft: false
 ---

 After having most of my personal projects hosted on a Docker server at home, I decided to move everything out again after a power outage and multiple fiber outages.